lordkyuusei/pokedex/README.md

 *   An infinite-scroll, lazy-loading complete Pokedex.
 *   A detail page where you can (currently) check:
     *   Any Pokemon default picture and typing.
-    *   High final stat product using EV - IV - Level sliders
+    *   High final stat product using Nature + EV - IV - Level sliders
-    *   Moveset sort by game & method!
+    *   Complete moveset (name, power, type...) sort by game & method!
     *   Abilities (hidden ones are marked with a \*)
     *   Alternate forms & varieties with clickable links!
 *   A (Moon/Sun stone)-inspired dark & light theme!